boyter/boyter.org/content/posts/sloc-cloc-code.md

 Thankfully the author of Ripgrep provided an excellent discussion and analysis of how ripgrep works https://blog.burntsushi.net/ripgrep/ Reading this carefully over this gives a reasonable idea on how ripgrep works without having to actually read its source code (which I am not smart enough to understand).

-One of the interesting findings is that ripgrep sometimes uses memory maps, specificly for large files.
+One of the interesting findings is that ripgrep sometimes uses memory maps, specifically for large files.
 By contrast scc was written to be as simple as possible and just loads the file into memory.
 It seems like memory maps are worth considering, that file access in Go is slower than Rust, or more likely that I am doing something wrong.

 **Pause here.**